This page reviews the GroundWork Monitor Automation Subsystem.

 |All of the schema types share a common layout, except for a couple of fields.
 In particular, all of the schema types share common settings and options for attributes such as field separator and rule definitions.
 However, the host-import and host-profile-sync schema types has an additional field for indicating whether or not the device name and IP address should be determined automatically, and another field for defining the default host profile that should be used for undefined entries.
 Meanwhile, the other-sync schema type has a separate field for defining the attribute that should be used as the primary synchronization key.|

 The figure shows the automation schema editor for the host-import schema type, using the values from the default GroundWork-Discovery-Pro schema definition.

-The figure to the right shows the automation schema editor for the other-sync schema type, with no preloaded values.
+The figure below shows the automation schema editor for the other-sync schema type, with no preloaded values.
 The options and fields in the schema definition editor screen are listed below.

 Once you have finished making changes to the schema definition, click the Save button to make the changes permanent.

 If you would like to create a template of the schema definition that can be applied to future definitions, click the Save As Template button.
 Templates are stored as textual XML files in the /usr/local/groundwork/core/monarch/automation/templates directory on the GroundWork Monitor server.
 Template files can be copied into the same directory on another GroundWork Monitor server and will be immediately usable on that system.

 If you want to initiate a automation process using the current values but without making the changes permanent, click the Process Records button.
 If you want to cancel your changes and return to the main automation console screen, click the Close button.